The Australian public has been clear, they’re ready to legalise cannabis and we’re listening!

 • Allow adults to grow up to six cannabis plants at home;

-• Allow adult consumption of cannabis (but not in a public place);
+• Allow adult consumption of cannabis (not in a public place);

 • Allow adults to gift a small quantity of cannabis; and